yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

 * Cognitive Services Contributor
 * Cognitive Services Usages Reader

-For detailed information about what each role can do, please refer to [Role-based access control for Azure OpenAI Service](https://learn.microsoft.com/azure/ai-services/openai/how-to/role-based-access-control).
+For detailed information about the capabilities of each role, please refer to the [Role-based Access Control for Azure OpenAI Service](https://learn.microsoft.com/azure/ai-services/openai/how-to/role-based-access-control).

 ### 2.6.
 Create an Azure Container Apps Environment

 Next, create an Azure Container Apps Environment.
-To do this with Azure CLI, you need to register additional extensions and providers.
-If you haven't run the following commands before, please execute them now.
+To do this using the Azure CLI, you need to register additional extensions and providers.
+If you haven't executed the following commands before, please execute them now.

 ```azurecli
 az upgrade